Sub-project of Funfix, exposing primitive interfaces and data types that need to be universally available, belonging into a standard library.

 The library has been compiled using UMD (Universal Module Definition), so it should work with CommonJS and AMD.

-But it also provides a module
+But it also provides a module definition in package.json, thus

 providing compatibility with